Jazz0006/send4me/help.md

     `./send4me`

-    This will send all files in current directory to the computer specified in send4me.ini configuration file.
+    This will send all files in the current directory to the computer specified in send4me.ini configuration file.